mcyemmy/YemisArcade/Info.md

  - A RESTful API, also referred to as a RESTful web service -- is based on REpresentational State Transfer (REST) technology, an architectural style and approach to communications often used in web services development through the use of uri's and HTTP request(Could be other protocols but mainly http).
 The URI should only be identifying the nouns(data entities) while the HTTP request handles the verbs(POST, GET, PUT, DELETE).
 - REST means encoding which entity you want to retrieve or manipulate in the URL itself (usually via an ID) and encoding what action you want to perform on it in the HTTP method used (GET for retrieving, POST for changing, PUT for creating, DELETE for deleting).
  - Only POST is non-idempotent, meaning it does NOT produce the same result at the endpoint when multiple requests are sent for the same resource but it instead creates separate multiple endpoint results.
- - A RESTful API call can be implemented through any programming language that lets you make http request to the serve(Ajax call) for a Json file.
-Whenever you need to pull(GET) and consume some data through this RESTful API, just plug in you URI entities through a form interface provided for it.
-Idempotency requirement states that system must be designed in a way that they can consume the same resource multiple times without causing a stale or invalid state.
+ - Idempotency requirement states that system must be designed in a way that they can consume the same resource multiple times without causing a stale or invalid state.
  - You can implement REST API through any language that can make http request to the server through the following algorithmic process:
  Have a resource url that points to the endpoint and review its accompanying documentation.
 The url should contain the resource path and maybe parameters to trim down the result.
 These parameters can also be passed to the resource url through a form input and parsed in the code as part of the url.
 Make an http request to the server to locate the endpoint and perform a CRUD operation through this HttpRequest verbs (GET,POST,PUT,DELETE) depending on what you intend to do.
 You can transverse the result whichever way you want in the code and output the result to the UI or insert it into the url for other API call.
 -  To implement REST through Angular 4, import the HttpClientModule into App module, import HttpClient into AppComponent or preferred component, invoke ngOnInit, create the http GET or POST request, this returns an observable which can be subscribed to by an observer function to transverse the returned data whichever way you want.
- - AJAX vs REST - Ajax focuses on updating the UI through code without entire page reload WWHILE REST provides resources through url or API to other applications that requires it.
+ - AJAX vs REST - Ajax is a web technique, REST is an architectural style.
+REST is not protocol-specific but AJAX is an HTTP technique.
+AJAX is one of those techniques by which access to a REST API can be implemented through HttpRequest (through the HTTP protocol)
+ - SOAP vs REST - SOAP is a protocol whicle REST is an architectural style.
+Caching is possible with REST.
+REST is more of a Web service while SOAP is more of SOAP services

  [Read More](https://softwareengineering.stackexchange.com/questions/205999/when-to-use-rest-to-handle-requests-vs-using-ajax-to-handle-requests)
 - [API](https://www.programmableweb.com)